South Carolina Center for Rural and Primary Healthcare (CRPH)

 Video 4: Pressure - Obstetric Hemorrhage

-We hear from a Black woman about her experience of miscarrying a prior pregnancy and its impact on her current pregnancy experience, as well as how it affected her partner.
+We hear from a woman about her experience of miscarrying a prior pregnancy and its impact on her current pregnancy experience, as well as how it affected her partner.

 Video 5: It's Not Going Away - Pregnancy Fears During COVID-19